 How does self-cleaning solar panel coating work?

 The Fraunhofer team He developed a coating that changes its response to water based on the time of day, allowing for easy removal of dust and dirt.
-The key to this process is thetitanium oxide, which usually repels water into micro-droplets that roll off easily.
-However, when exposed to UV light, it changes state and becomes strongly attractive to water, keeping the surface wet.
-In practice: panels that capture dirt, then make it slide off with water.
+The key to this process is thetitanium oxide, which usually repels water causing it to form micro droplets that slide off easily.
+However, when exposed to UV light, it changes state and becomes highly attractive to water, keeping the surface wet.
+In practice: panels that capture dirt, then make it slide away with water.
 In a word: self-cleaning panels.

 And that's not all: when activated with UV light, titanium oxide destroys organic molecules, effectively sterilizing the surface.